DoctorDalek1963/nixos-config/home-manager/tasks.md

 - xremap dd@ and ddd@ expansions
 - Use AirStatus to show airpod charge in status bar in GNOME on laptops
-- Use osConfig to get UID for sops secrets provisioning

 # Blockers